 - Implementation of operating plans and cash flow budgets by Management and Board monitoring of progress against these budgets. - Ongoing analysis of business risks specific to the upstream oil and gas industry.
-Examples of such risk include: - > Oil and gas price volatility as well as currency fluctuations in the Australian and United States dollars.
+Examples of such risk include: - Oil and gas price volatility as well as currency fluctuations in the Australian and United States dollars.
 The state of the oil and gas industry is affected by the price.
 Although the Company is not in production and there is not a material business risk in that regard, the Company's operations are affected due to exploration budgets and overall activity in the exploration sector; - Currently most of Pancontinental's assets are managed by Joint Venture Operators who are responsible for the day to day operations of the permits.
-As such, regular review of the Joint Venture activities is crucial in safeguarding the assets of the Company; - Conducting business in foreign jurisdictions carries with it a risk of change in business, legal, tax, accounting, political, environmental and technical practices for example, which may have a material effect on the Company; - The group has advised each Director, Manager and Consultant that they must comply with a set of ethical standards maintaining appropriate core company values and objectives.
+As such, regular review of the Joint Venture activities is crucial in safeguarding the assets of the Company; - Conducting business in foreign jurisdictions carries with it a risk of change in business, legal, tax, accounting, political, environmental and technical practices for example, which may have a material effect on the Company; - Climate change risk.
+Certain research has shown that the global climate is changing and may continue to change.
+Extreme weather events such as flooding and drought are thought to be increasing in severity and frequency.
+As such, this affects the planning and day to day running of businesses and industry.
+Pancontinental will consider climate change risk in its everyday business decisions and how it can adapt to changing conditions believed to be caused by climate change; - ➤ Extraordinary events such as the 2020 COVID-19 pandemic.
+The Company may be affected by future events similar to those experienced during the current financial year when the COVID-19 pandemic affected lives and businesses worldwide.
+The Company must be prepared to act quickly should a similar situation arise. - The group has advised each Director, Manager and Consultant that they must comply with a set of ethical standards maintaining appropriate core company values and objectives.
 Such standards ensure shareholder value is delivered and maintained.
-Standards cover legal compliance, conflict resolution, privileged information and fair dealing. - The Board provides Shareholders with information using a comprehensive Continuous Disclosure Policy which includes identifying matters which have a material effect on the underlying security price.
+Standards cover legal compliance, conflict resolution, privileged information and fair dealing. - The Board provides Shareholders with information using a Continuous Disclosure Policy which includes identifying matters which have a material effect on the underlying security price.
 ASX announcements, the web page of the company and other media resources are used to convey such information.
 The Board encourages full participation by Shareholders at the AGM and Shareholders are requested to vote on Board and Executive remuneration aggregates as well as Employee Incentive Schemes.

-The Company's prevents the occurrence of risks by undertaking regular reviews of the Group's business practices to identify potential risks.
+The Company's Board prevents the occurrence of risks by undertaking regular reviews of the Group's business practices to identify potential risks.
 Techniques used for identifying risks include: